heig-tin-info/handbook/docs/course-c/50-philosophy/philosophy.md

 Voici le texte original anglais :

-!!! cite "Zen of Python par Tim Peters"
+!!! quote "Zen of Python par Tim Peters"

     Beautiful is better than ugly.<br>
     Explicit is better than implicit.<br>